BSusheelKumar/my_robot/README.md

-# This Robot is a  Final Year Project which is Autonomous Fire Fighting Robot which is running Ros2 software
+# This Robot is a Final Year Project, an Autonomous Fire Fighting Robot that runs Ros2 software